marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

   en/
 ```

 Notice that we do not have to stage all local modifications.
-Once we are done selecting changes to be committed, we may actually commit those changes.
+Once we are done selecting the changes that belong to a new revision, we may actually commit those changes.

 ```bash
 $ git commit -m "Create french data file"